wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 * Build it

-In the past, when we want someting, we build it.
+In the past, when we want something, we build it.
 Nowadays, we buy it.
 However, there are things we cannot buy.
 For example, we cannot buy love, relationships, we cannot even buy communication and leadership skills.
 We have to build it.